 Equity and Lending crowdfunding has allowed ordinary individuals to invest and borrow money to realize their property dreams.
 The major benefits of this relatively new phenomenon is that individuals can invest with smaller amounts in projects which are versatile which not only aids the local community but also diversifies their portfolio, a feature which was previously difficult to achieve without the ad hoc technical framework.
 Another important advantage is the ability of those with project ideas, particularly those who want to build or turn around properties in areas where it is most needed, to be able to realize their goals through the use of those types of platforms.

 Year on year, REEC soared in popularity as more individuals who were previously unable to invest or borrow from the field, are able to pursue their Real Estate goals.
 The power of crowdfunding allows for doors to open and society to be housed.

-Having gained experience in the UK Houses of Parliament, International Development and Chinese Think Tanks, Ellen has a developed a passion for Global affairs.
+Having gained experience in the UK Houses of Parliament, International Development and Chinese Think Tanks, Ellen has developed a passion for global affairs.
 She has undertaken her studies in the UK and has lived and worked in multiple countries including India, Switzerland, Spain and Hong Kong.
 She currently undertakes her studies at the University of Warwick, studying International Relations and Politics with a focus on Business.
 Ellen translates her passion for politics to the world of financial technology where she demonstrates a particular interest in developments in Asia.